Chris moved from the world of aerospace engineering to vertical engineering - discovering pole dancing in 2012.

 Saddy is the creative genius behind our Tooshie class choreographies, and takes joy in the "many fantabulous instructors and friends to make me braver and better.
 These days I feel I'm living a little better, breathing a little deeper, dancing a lot harder."

-Penny uncovered the power of movement as a form of self-expression at age 7 when she started Chinese dance.
-Over the years, her love for music and rhythm led her to explore other genres and compete in artistic rope-skipping, cheerleading and modern dance.
+Penny uncovered the power of movement as a form of self-expression at age 7 in Chinese dance class.
+Over the years, her love for music and rhythm led her to explore other genres: performing and competing in artistic rope-skipping, cheerleading and modern dance, among others.

-She hasn’t stopped spinning since she first got on the pole in 2012 and the started teaching pole dance in 2015.
+She hasn’t stopped spinning since she first got on the pole in 2012 and started teaching in 2015.
+She also spent some time teaching at Pole Sensations in the UK.

-Follow her @ynnepp where she won’t con you, but tells it like it is.
-Loudly.
-Repeatedly.
+Follow her @ynnepp where she always tells it like it is.

 Farhana Dewi Dawood